kasperg3/kasperg3/README.md

 ### Hi there 👋, my name is Kasper Grøntved
-- 👯 Currently working full time in the fuel pricing industry
+- 👯 Currently doing a phd in swarm robotics at the University of Southern Denmark
-- 🔭 Off work I’m working on IOT and reinforcementlearning on embedded devices
-- ⚡ My goal for 2021 is to contribute to more open-source projects
+- ⚡ My goal for 2022 is to contribute to the open-source robotics community

 ### Skills
 * C/C++